 The Disney Magic is an excellent mixture of classic ocean liner beauty and Disney whimsy.
 She is an exceptional choice for family cruising, but provides enough space, entertainment, and activities to draw couples and adults traveling without kids.

 Disney excels at organization and entertainment, and these two elements are key to a successful cruise experience.
-Throw in the characters and the small Disney touches such as the "When You Wish Upon a Star" chimes, Mickey's voice on the wake up call, and the hidden Mickey heads woven in to the decor, and it's a fun week for everyone.
+Add the characters and the small Disney touches such as the "When You Wish Upon a Star" horn, Mickey's voice on the wake-up call, and the hidden Mickey heads woven in to the decor, and it's a fun week for everyone.

 Let's tour the Disney Magic.

 The Disney Magic was launched in 1998 and has a classic ocean liner look on the outside, with a black hull, shining white top, and two red funnels, both adorned with Mickey heads.
 There's no doubt which cruise line this ship belongs to!
 The ship was re-imagined (significantly renovated) in 2013, and some great new features were added.
 Fans of this magical ship shouldn't worry, most of the great existing features were kept.

 Most modern ships only have one funnel, and this one is no different--one of the funnels is a dummy and houses the Vibe teen center.
 Keeping with the Mickey theme, the life boats are yellow (rather than the standard orange), making the overall look very Disney--black, white, red, and yellow.
 A glance at the bow will make anyone smile.
 The bow has intricate gold scroll-work much like classic tall ships of long ago.
 Mixed in with this elegant detail is Goofy, dangling from a rope and touching up the paint.